This post may contain affiliate links, view our disclosure policy.

 Best Places to Stay in Washington DC With Kids

-If you want to stay within the city and potentially avoid having to rent a car, I recommend staying in a hotel that is within walking distance of the National Mall.
+If you want to stay within the city and avoid renting a car, I recommend staying in a hotel that is within walking distance of the National Mall.

 Convenient, family-friendly hotels in Washington DC include:

-If you’re open to staying outside of the city and taking the Metro into the heart of Washington DC, consider staying in its surrounding cities.
+If you’re open to staying outside the city and taking the Metro into the heart of Washington DC, consider staying in its surrounding communities.

 Hotels near Washington, DC in these areas sometimes have free parking and are usually more affordable than those downtown.